bravo-c/bravo-c.github.io/README.md

 # bravo-c.github.io
-# Will become my personal website, in due time...
+# A work in progress~
+Making great strides towards
+     a work of art